 In certain situations, the personal representative of an estate may need to file a status report with the court.
 One example of this situation is when the estate cannot be closed within one year from the date the will was accepted by the probate court, and the personal representative was appointed.
 Another is when the estate is required to file a federal estate tax return, but it cannot be closed within 18 months after the issuance of letters.
 Estates falling under these scenarios must file verified status reports with the court.

-The court will then schedule a hearing.
-A Notice of Hearing must be sent to all of the persons interested in the estate at least 15 days prior to the hearing date.
+The court will then schedule a hearing, and a Notice of Hearing must be sent to all persons interested in the estate at least 15 days prior to the hearing date.

 What Is Included in the Status Report?

 The status report that is filed with the appropriate California probate court must include the following information:

 - The reasons why it cannot be closed and distributed